dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 ### &#8968;ii&#8969; [Cost of Medical Care and UBI, Along With A Failing Food Supply](#cost-of-medical-care-and-ubi)

 This leaves America in a pretty tough spot because medical technology is kind of our bread and butter.
-It's a major export and we protect it through intellectual property.
-That's why our prices have always been so high at home: we control the intellectual property.
+We protect it through intellectual property.
+It's a major export, though perhaps it doesn't appear that way per se.
+Our prices have always been so high at home because we control the intellectual property.
 If we don't pay an arm and leg for it here, who will?
 On the surface, this seems wrong, especially to those who are dying from lack of medical care.
 However, this is a major pillar of the American economy.
 Ever wonder why it's so hard to get universal health care in America?
 THIS is why.
 Take this away and you essentially declaw the american economy.

-This brings me to my next point: if we can't profit from health care, how do we cover the cost of health care?
+> if we can't profit from health care, how do we cover the cost of
+> health care?

 Especially after our people have been subjected to these levels of toxicity, which promote chronic disease?
+The toxicity in our cities includes that in the food, in *some incidental, cumulative exposure* to household chemicals and in the way we neglect each other's humanity via *psychological warfare*.
 This is why we must turn this ship around.
 What we've been doing is not economically sustainable.
 If you don't understand the question, it doesn't matter how you *feel* about the potential solutions.
-If you don't understand that question, it means you don't understand where government revenues come from.
+If you don't understand that question above, it means you don't understand where government revenues come from.
+If we declaw the American economy while force us to subsidize the costs of Universal healthcare while enforcing sequestration, we merely enable [Khrushchev's wetdream](www.library.arizona.edu/exhibits/udall/khrushch_htm.html):

+#### A Disputed Quote Nikita Khrushchev, Which Is True Regardless of Whether He Said It

+> "We cannot expect the Americans to jump from capitalism to
+> Communism, but we can assist their elected leaders in giving
+> Americans small doses of socialism, until they suddenly awake to
+> find they have Communism."

 I want a happy, healthy population, free from the fiscal and emotional costs of disease.
 How do you get there?
 By turning around the